Ever the pastry fan, I made it my mission to seek the best bakeries in Copenhagen during my visit.

 Customers get the freshest possible pastries and bread and a chance to see the bakers in action.

-On the day after my birthday, I began my day at Hart Bageri with a small sausage-wrapped croissant with herbs and fennel and a cardamom croissant.
+I began the day after my birthday at Hart Bageri with a small sausage-wrapped croissant with herbs and fennel and a cardamom croissant.

 Both were delicious, and I didn't want to leave the small bakery, so I approached the counter again and asked for a recommendation.

 My understanding of this dessert (having grown up in New York) was shattered when I took a bite of Hart Bageri's cheesecake.

 The texture was silky smooth like a mousse.
-Later, I discovered this style is known as Basque cheesecake.
+This style is known as Basque cheesecake.
 It's from Spain, and it's exquisite!